-If your application uses COM2, removing the jumper JP2 easily disables console redirection.
+If your application uses COM2, removing the jumper >D& easily disables console redirection.

-If you wish to use a different serial port and / or baud rate for the console, the console.exe utility allows these modifications to be made.
-Please see the appropriate application notes for further details, available on the utility disk or from the Technologic Systems web site.
+If you wish to use a different serial port and / or baud rate for the console, the CONSOLE.EXE utility allows these modifications to be made.
+Please see the appropriate application notes for further details, available on the utility disk.